 7.6 Playoff Machine Selection

-For playoffs, selection of game or order is random.
+For playoffs, selection of game bank is random.

 7.7 Ties in Playoff Results

 If two or more players are tied in points after the semi final or final has been played, then a one game playoff has to occur to break the tie.
 The machine choice, or order, will be given to the highest regular season ranked player followed by 2nd, 3rd, etc.